mattyoung101/slingshot/README.md

 > [!IMPORTANT]
 > **This is BETA quality software; bugs may be present.
 Please file issues on the issue tracker.**

-**Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on accurate multi-file completion.
+**Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on **stability**, **performance**, and **accuracy** in autocomplete.
 The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Rust.

 Compared to other SV LSPs, the main feature that Slingshot brings to the table is a completion-first approach, using the powerful [Slang](https://github.com/MikePopoloski/slang) frontend.
 The intent is to provide fast, accurate and robust completion even in complex projects.
-Slingshot also features an advanced indexing system, to power this completion system, that features graph-based dependency resolution.
+Slingshot also features an **advanced multi-threaded indexing system**, to power this completion system, that features graph-based dependency resolution.

 The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat; though the plan is to implement them eventually.